Tax Deductions for Income Tax Returns

 A tax deduction on your tax return reduces your Adjusted Gross Income or AGI and thus your taxable income on your income tax return, thus either increasing your tax refund or reducing your taxes owed.
 Standard deductions are calculated for your by Taxpert, thus you do not have to enter the amounts.
-Alternatively, you have the option to either use standardized or itemized deductions.
+When you file individual taxes, you have the option to either use standard deduction or itemized deductions.

 Review the tax deductions below you may be able to claim on your return.
 The Taxpert platform will calculator these deductions and report them on the proper IRS forms for you based on your entries - start here.